marcodalessandro76/Prometeo/README.md

 ## Installation of the ProPy interface
-ProPy is the python interface of the package, which is the main tool to interact with the code To install the package move inside the PropY folder and install the package using the pip tools,
+ProPy is the python interface of the package, which is the main tool to interact with the code To install the package move inside the PropY folder and install the package using the standard python tools.
+For instance using the pip tools,

     pip3 install -e .